fortrabbit/help/docs/php-version-upgrade.md

 1. Make sure the software you are using is up-to-date
 2. In the [fortrabbit Dashboard](https://dashboard.fortrabbit.com/)
-3. navigate to the App and then click on Settings > PHP
+3. Navigate to the App and then click on Settings > PHP
 4. Change to a newer PHP version and hit "save"
 5. Check if your website is still working after a few minutes
-6. You can safely switch back the version if it doesn't work (see below to continue)
+6. You can safely switch back the version if it doesn't work

 This will update the PHP runtime on fortrabbit.
-You may also want to update the
+You may also want to update your local development environment as well, read on.

 ## Sophisticated PHP version upgrade path

 If the above procedure is breaking your website or you don't want to risk your production environment, here is a better, more advanced way.

-TLDR: First update your local version, once that is working, deploy to fortrabbit and change the version.
+First update your local version, once that is working, deploy to fortrabbit and change the version.
 Here are the steps one by one:

 ### 1 - Update your local development environment